 At the time we felt relieved not to receive a tougher welcome, but decided to continue the next day without stressing the Chinese politeness.
 Here is my continued story about the hardships of individual travelling in China at that time, fighting just to get at seat.
 I was travelling with two Danish girls and a guy from Switzerland.

 “We took a morning train to Xining, straight to the east.
-We arrived 27 hours later, quite exciting hours too.
+There we arrived 27 hours later, quite exciting hours too.
 We had from the outset only hard-seats, for a Chinese price due to my student card.
 It was our wish to change to hard-sleepers on the train.

 The girls went to buy while Philippe from Switzerland and me minded the luggage and the seats we had fought for.
 The case is that we had been pressed to run across the platform with a lot of Chinese, and climb through windows and doorways to get them.
 Before that we had played innocent Western tourists and sneaked in line to be the first out on the platform.